Battle of Britain Memorial Flight: Visitor Centre

 The Battle of Britain Memorial Flight Visitor Centre is located at RAF Coningsby in Coningsby, Lincolnshire.
 A partnership between the Royal Air Force and Lincolnshire County Council, the centre allows visitors an up-close guided tour of the aircraft when not in use, as well as exhibits about the aircraft and other temporary exhibits.

+The visitor centre was opened by Princess Margaret, Countess of Snowdon on Tuesday 30 June 1987, attended by the chairman of Lincolnshire County Council, Zena Scholey.